smcclab/smc-course/README.md

 > you can use Jekyll to host your project’s page, blog, or website from GitHub’s
 > servers for free.

+## Do I have to use this for my course website?

+No.

 ## Why would I, a CECS academic, want to use this?

 If you've ever struggled with Wattle and wanted to focus on writing good content